aminrj/aminrj.github.io/_posts/2026-06-12-from-prompts-to-loops.md

 ## The takeaway

 Prompt engineering is not dead.
-The leverage just moved.
+The power just moved.
 Five years ago you wrote the code yourself.
 Then you prompted a model to write it.
 Then you watched an agent write it and approved each step.
 Now, for the right kind of task, you design the loop that prompts, checks, retries, and stops, and you stay the engineer who defined the goal and owns the result.

 The shift is smaller than it sounds and bigger than it looks.
 You are not learning a new tool.
 You are moving one rung up a ladder, from doing the work, to directing the work, to designing the system that does the work.
 Each rung freed up attention for the rung above it.
 This is just the next one.